parnita02/creative-writing/README.md

 # Technologies Used
  - VS code: The IDE used to write the code is VS Code.
  - HTML: HTML has been used to give the structure to the website.
- - CSS: CSS has been used to give an interactive interface to the website.
+ - CSS: External CSS has been used to give an interactive interface to the website.
 # Folder Structure
 website/
 ├── images/